Part 2: The Day of Your Surgery

 Your surgery will be scheduled either as outpatient or inpatient.
 If you are outpatient, you will go home on the same day after becoming fully awake in a recovery room after surgery.
 The amount of time from surgery to being fully awake is typically between

-Safely stand and walk independently without feeling dizzy or lightheaded, losing balance and falling.
+Safely stand without feeling dizzy or lightheaded, losing balance and falling.